Conduct and Ethics Manual

 - not use your employment or affiliation with DFAT or use DFAT logo, trademarks or other branding elements to imply it is a departmental account;

 - be clear that opinions expressed are your own and not those of DFAT e.g. ‘Views are personal‘; and

 - use a private email address – not a dfat.gov.au email address – to register or connect the account.

 8.5.9 Unauthorised disclosure of information held by the Australian Government is subject to the sanction of criminal law.
 All staff, including contractors who handle official government material, are responsible for appropriately protecting all official information that is unclassified, classified or protectively marked.

 8.5.10 DFAT staff and contractors must ensure that their use of social media complies with the guidelines set out in Chapter 7 Appropriate Use and Collection of Official Information and Resources of this manual, and does not compromise security, commercial interests and privacy, or disrupt the department’s operations.

 8.5.11 You should not rely on a site's security settings for a guarantee of privacy, as material posted in a relatively secure setting can still be copied and reproduced elsewhere.
 Protect yourself, your family and colleagues from the risk of identity fraud and other threats.
-Refer to the Department of Communications and the Arts Stay Smart Online.

 8.5.12 Because of their visibility and identity as part of an Australian official community overseas, the actions of household members on social media can have an impact on the reputation of Australia or of an Australian mission.
 Incidents of unacceptable behaviour by household members may result in recall to Australia or possibly termination of your posting.